anisha0506/anisha0506.github.io/docs/PeculiarPranks.md

 Mr. Mcgill talked to the rest of the parents.

-He councluded by saying "Your children will stay an extra hour to clean up the mess"
+He councluded by saying "Your children will stay an extra hour to clean up the mess."

 The Parents left & drove away.